cmorigaki/recipe-book/README.md

 - Github actions

 ## Architecture
-In general, I try to follow SOLID and clean code principles for every piece of code.
+SOLID and clean architecture are the pillars.

 ### Features
 In a feature scope (a screen for this project), the architecture relies on 5 distinct layers: View, Presentation, Domain, Data, Data source.
 These layers follows a **Clean architecture** dependency that can be represented by the below picture: